sobolevn/sobolevn.github.io/_posts/2019-03-10-enforcing-srp.md

 2. Handle only logic arguments in the `__call__` method
 3. No mutable state
 4. No other public methods or any public attributes
-5. No superclasses or subclasses
+5. No parent classes or subclasses

 The straight-forward way to implement a callable object is something like this: